This is a look at the Lululemon logo and how they got started in the industry.

 Lululemon Athletica is a renowned athletic and yoga apparel maker headquartered in Vancouver, Canada.
 Founded as a yoga apparel retailer in 1998, the company has since expanded into 460 stores worldwide and online.

-Lululemon has expanded to create a range of athletic wear, such as performance shorts, pants, and shirts, as well as yoga accessories and lifestyle clothing.
+Lululemon has expanded to create a range of athletic wear proudly displaying their logos on shorts, pants, and shirts, as well as yoga accessories and lifestyle clothing.

 History of Lululemon

 Denis “Chip” Wilson established Lululemon in Vancouver, Canada, in 1999.
 Before founding the company, Chip had spent 20 years in the snowboard, skate, and surf business and was seeking change.
 After attending Vancouver’s first-ever commercial yoga class, Chip loved the practice and felt amazing during and after the activity.

 With his love of technical athletic clothing, Chip realized that the cotton clothing worn for power yoga at the time was both unpractical and inappropriate.
 Movements needed flexibility, breathability, and stretchiness that a person could sweat into while exercising.
 Keeping this in mind, Chip built a design workroom for his new apparel.
 Struggling with rent, he turned the design room into a yoga room at night.

 Chip’s yoga instructors were asked to try out the new outfits, and they then gave the founder useful information and feedback about the clothes.
 When naming the new company, Chip interviewed 100 people and presented them with 20 brand names and logos, after which he came up with the name Lululemon, which has neither meaning nor roots.
 It’s believed that Chip chose this name as likes the sound of three L’s in the name.
 The logo, a stylized A, was meant for the trademark Athletically Hip, which wasn’t picked.